Threads

 The Compact, quietly seceding

-Iran starts the exercise as a threshold state — capable in principle, untested.
+Iran started the simulation as a threshold state — capable in principle, untested.

 The federation arguing with itself

-The most unusual feature of this exercise isn't the scenario — it's that the federation treats its own framing as something to be questioned, every turn.
+The most unusual feature of this simulation isn't the scenario — it's that the federation treats its own framing as something to be questioned, every turn.

 Survival of the wounded president